 Eliminate Incorrectly Torqued Rotor or Caliper: Here’s the Solution!

 Ideally, center lock rotors require 40Nm of torque.
-Conversely, six bolts disc rotor can be tightened nicely by following start shaped pattern.
+Conversely, a six-bolt disc rotor can be tightened nicely by following start shaped pattern.

 Tighten the first bolt and then move to the opposite bolt tightening.
 Then head to the second bolt, which you can quickly check right next to the first bolt.